rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Theory of operation

-`Caller` will initialize closed captions `HAL` interface with the callback functions and video decoder handle. `HAL` will deliver closed caption data packets via the registered callbacks aligned with the corresponding video frame.The `HAL` can read data directly from the driver or by registering a call back function based on the platform `API` support.
+`Caller` will initialize closed captions `HAL` interface with the callback functions and video decoder handle. `HAL` will deliver closed caption data packets via the registered callbacks aligned with the corresponding video frame.
+The `HAL` can read data directly from the driver or by registering a call back function based on the platform `API` support.
 As per the spec, closed caption data packet is sent in this byte order :  cc_type,cc_data_1,cc_data_2. `HAL` must check `process_cc_data_flag` bit as per [CEA-708/CEA-608 spec](#references) and must ignore the packets with this flag set to 0.
 The `HAL` must parse the `cc_valid` bit as per [CEA-708/CEA-608 spec](#references) and only the packets with `cc_valid` set to 1 must be sent to the `caller`.
+Caller can clear the registered callbacks by calling `closedCaption_register()` by passing NULL pointers.

 Following is a typical sequence of operation:
 1. Register callbacks using  `closedCaption_register()`.